Kegbot/kegbot-server/docs/source/install.rst

 -------------

-Kegbot Server is installed and supported through `Docker <https://docs.docker.com/get-docker/>`_ and `docker-compose <https://docs.docker.com/compose/>`_, which are available for Mac, Windows, and Linux.
+Kegbot Server is installed and supported through `Docker <https://docs.docker.com/get-docker/>`_ and `Docker Compose <https://docs.docker.com/compose/>`_, which are available for Mac, Windows, and Linux.

 Ensure you have both of these installed before continuing.